There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) module 1 clinical oral anatomy, DMFR, Oral Medicine, Oral Pathology - Present the major anatomical structures of the head and neck; (2) module 2 clinical oral biology clinical oral anatomy, DMFR, Oral Medicine, Oral Pathologydescribe the normal structure and function of tissues of the head and neck; (3) module 2 clinical oral biology - DMFR, Oral Meidicne, Oral Pathology, OMFS explain histological and radiographic features of structures of the head and neck; and (4) module 2 clinical oral biology - DMFR, Oral Medicine, Oral Pathology, OMFS explain importance of normal structures to common pathological conditions of the head and neck.
+Students are able to (1) module 1 clinical oral anatomy, DMFR, Oral Medicine, Oral Pathology - Present the major anatomical structures of the head and neck; (2) module 2 clinical oral biology clinical oral anatomy, DMFR, Oral Medicine, Oral Pathologydescribe the normal structure and function of tissues of the head and neck; (3) module 2 clinical oral biology - DMFR, Oral Meidicne, Oral Pathology, OMFS explain histological and radiographic features of structures of the head and neck; (4) module 2 clinical oral biology - DMFR, Oral Medicine, Oral Pathology, OMFS explain importance of normal structures to common pathological conditions of the head and neck; (5) display professional behaviour in the educational and clinical settings, discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance and implement effective management strategies when necessary; (6) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (7) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (8) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-SLO1 and (2) written assessments oral anatomy and biology (Failed Component).
+; (2) written assessments oral anatomy and biology; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments oral anatomy and biology (Failed Component) component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments oral anatomy and biology and professional behaviour assessment components.

 - Unit Coordinator(s)